-In recent years, the haunted house boom has caught the attention of psychologists and social scientists.
-A small but growing contingent of researchers have turned to these attractions to study fear.
-Though haunted houses are in the business of creating illusions—an area of expertise for us—the research they facilitate can have important applications in real life.
-They help scientists understand the body’s response to fear and how we manage to discern some situations as enjoyably thrilling and others as truly terrible.
-Among the surprising findings: having friends close at hand in a haunted house might make you more jumpy, not less so.
+These attractions turn out to be good places to study fear.
+They help scientists understand the body's response to fright and how we perceive some situations as enjoyably thrilling and others as truly terrible.
+One surprising finding: having friends close at hand in a haunted house might make you more jumpy, not less so.

-Tashjian and her team conducted their research with 157 adults, who each wore a wireless wrist sensor during their visit.
-The sensor measured skin responses linked to the body’s reactions to stress and other situations.
+Psychologist and study co-author Sarah Tashjian, who is now at the University of Melbourne, and her team conducted their research with 156 adults, who each wore a wireless wrist sensor during their visit.
+The sensor measured skin responses linked to the body's reactions to stress and other situations.
 When the sensor picked up, for example, greater skin conductance—that is, the degree to which the skin can transmit an electric current—that was a sign that the body was more aroused and ready for fight or flight.
 In addition to this measure, people reported their expected fear (on a scale of 1 to 10) before entering the haunted house and their experienced fear (on the same scale) after completing the haunt.

 The scientists found that people who reported greater fear also showed heightened skin responses.
 Being with friends, Tashjian and her colleagues further found, increased physiological arousal during the experience, which was linked to stronger feelings of fright.
 In fact, the fear response was actually weaker when people went through the house in the presence of strangers.

-An earlier study by the Recreational Fear Lab at Aarhus University, led by Mathias Clasen, also used Dystopia Haunted House to gain insight into how “adrenaline junkies” and “white-knucklers” manage their fear.
-Some visitors applied strategies to minimize fear, such as covering their eyes and reminding themselves that the threats were not real.
-Others used role-playing and sought out exposure to scary stimuli to maximize terror.
-Both groups reported similar levels of satisfaction, suggesting that consumers upregulate and downregulate their fear arousal in pursuit of the optimal experience.
+An earlier study led by Mathias Clasen of Aarhus University also used Dystopia Haunted House to gain insight into how “adrenaline junkies” and “white-knucklers” manage their fear.
+Some visitors applied strategies to minimize fear, such as closing their eyes.
+Others sought out scary stimuli to maximize terror.
+Both groups reported similar levels of satisfaction, suggesting that people upregulate and downregulate their fear arousal for an optimal experience.

 But in the meantime, if you want to get really scared at your next haunted house, keep your eyes open, lean into the scary moments—and bring some friends along.